-The Bitcoin Dominance Index is a metric that traders can use to quickly get a sense of Bitcoin's value relative to that of the broader digital currency market.
+The Bitcoin Dominance Index is a metric that traders can use to quickly get a sense of Bitcoin's (BTC) value relative to that of the broader digital currency market.
 This index, offered by CoinMarketCap, measures Bitcoin's market capitalisation (market cap) compared to the overall market for these digital assets.

 Origin Of Bitcoin Dominance Index